pgrugwiro/dataful-blog/README.md

-# This is a repo for my upcoming blog site.
+# This is a repo for my dataful blog.